Frequently Asked Questions

 Will my gift to The Vassar Fund count toward my class?

 All gifts made to Vassar will count toward your class charitable totals, but only gifts to The Vassar Fund count towards your class participation goals.

-What is the difference between making a gift and paying class or club dues?
+What is the difference between making a gift and paying class dues?

 Giving a gift is separate from paying class dues.
 The Office of Alumnae/i Engagement relies on dues-paying alumnae/i and association members to help finance events and programs for classes each year.
 Not all classes participate in paying annual dues.
 For those classes that do, you can pay your class dues.